 - Share this newsletter article with the relevant individuals in your business who will need to be aware of the upcoming regulatory changes.

 - Review the FCA’s guidance on SM&CR which you can find here https://www.fca.org.uk/publication/policy/guide-for-fca-solo-regulated-firms.pdf

-- Although implementation of the new rules is 12 months away, you should start considering who your senior managers and certification regime staff are going to be and what their responsibilities are.
+- Although implementation of the new rules starts in December, you should start considering who your senior managers and certification regime staff are going to be and what their responsibilities are.